YounessAzimzade/Survival-XML-TME-BC/README.md

 # Survival-XML-TME-BC

 This repository contains the code and data supporting the manuscript *Integrated multiomics analysis unveils how macrophages drive immune suppression in breast tumors and affect clinical outcomes*.
-This study investigates the role of immune-suppressive macrophages in breast tumors, integrating multiomics data such as RNA-seq deconvolution, cell-cell communication assays, imaging mass cytometry (IMC), and survival analysis.
+This study investigates the role of immune-suppressive macrophages in breast tumors, integrating multiomics data such as bulk RNA-seq, scRNA-seq and imaging mass cytometry (IMC) data.
 Follow the steps below to recreate the study’s results.

 ## Overview of Analysis Steps